 Instruments

 Brewers were asked to elaborate on different knowledge instruments that may be used to make decisions regarding the implementation and use of sustainable production methods.
 Important sources mentioned by the brewers are involving experts on agriculture, receiving confirmation from external companies and stakeholders, consulting knowledge institutes and sharing knowledge with other breweries (BrewerA, 2021; BrewerB, 2021; BrewerD, 2021).
 Additionally, scientific literature is sometimes used to develop instruments such as the Circularity Index (CI), which serves to indicate the measure of circularity within the brewery (BrewerB, 2021).
 Additionally, guidelines and information from the previously mentioned standards such as Skal, SAI and the Sustainable Development Goals (SDGs) from the United Nations are consulted as well (BrewerA, 2021; BrewerB, 2021, BrewerC, 2021, BrewerD, 2021, BrewerE, 2021).
-Next, it was mentioned that within the larger breweries, discussions and decision-making processes often take place within “Steering Committees” (BrewerB, 2021 .
+Next, it was mentioned that within the larger breweries, discussions and decision-making processes often take place within “Steering Committees” which are small groups representing the relevant functions within the brewery, such as the technical or marketing department (BrewerB, 2021; Green, 2015).
 Lastly, the role of the “Brouwmeester” (Master of Brewing) and cooperation with participating parties such as the farmers are considered important elements in the decision-making process (BrewerA, 2021).

 The previously mentioned instruments mostly support brewers to inform themselves on different (sustainable) production methods.
 Although most instruments were not connected to information concerning the health effects of these methods, consulting experts within the field of biotechnology and agriculture was identified as a relevant instrument to gain knowledge on the possible health effects from, for example, organic agriculture (BrewerF, 2021).

+Conclusion on the beliefs, behaviour and instruments of brewers concerning environmental sustainability and health in the beer sector

 Brewers reported positive, negative and neutral beliefs concerning the differences in healthiness between regular and organic beer.
 Those with positive beliefs reported that organic beer is more pure and contains less or no pesticide residues, whereas brewers with neutral beliefs argued that the production process of beer is safe and consistent and that the content of the beer does not change due to sustainability measures.
 Negative beliefs were supported by referring to a potential health risk due to the varying quality of organic ingredients.
 The brewers in general reported that the quality of the beer was checked regularly through risk-analysis, by certifying organisations such as Skal, and via internal or external research.
 CRAFT-breweries often took an example from the larger breweries.
 Lastly, to inform themselves on sustainability measures, brewers consulted agricultural experts, scientific research, guidelines and standards from organisations and information from internal cooperation within the organisation of the brewery.

 4.1.2 Consumers